pypy/pypy/pypy/doc/cpython_differences.rst

   type and vice versa.
 For builtin types, a dictionary will be returned that cannot be changed (but still looks and behaves like a normal dictionary).

+* ``ctypes.pythonapi`` lets you access the CPython C API emulation layer of PyPy, at your own risks and without doing anything sensible about e.g. the GIL.
+Since PyPy 2.3, the functions are called with an extra "Py", for example ``PyPyInt_FromLong()``.

 .. include:: _ref.txt